justinmahar/react-kindling/README.template.md

 For major changes, open an issue first to discuss what you'd like to change.

-See the [library template](https://tinyurl.com/ya3k258d) for npm script documentation.
+See [React Kindling](https://tinyurl.com/reactkindling) for npm script documentation.

 ## ⭐ Found It Helpful?
 [Star It!](https://github.com/devboldly/react-kindling/stargazers)